cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 Important Note:
-     DO NOT USE ON YOUR EXISTING INSTANCES.

-     New installs only.
-Will NOT UPGRADE an existing installation.
+     This script will NOT UPGRADE an existing installation.
-     It will delete all partitions on xvdb.